Published: July 11, 2018

 It’s fast approaching.
 There’s no getting away from it, applying to university is a lot more complicated than it used to be.
 As a Student Administration Officer, I know that better than most and I see the shifting trials and tribulations faced by each years’ new intake of students, particularly on results day and Clearing.

-Results day is a key date for both applicants and their parents.
+Results day is a key date for both applicants and their parents and supporters.
 How can you help with the myriad of things your child or children need to do on this monumental day, you may ask?
 Let’s dig into some practical, preparatory things you can do to make things go a little smoother on the day.

 Tip 1: Knowledge is power